solidusjs/solidus-client/README.md

    - `proxy` - Whether to fetch the resource through Solidus, instead of directly hitting the resource URL.
 If `true`, all other options are ignored.
 Defaults to `false`.
    - `solidus_api_route` - Route to the Solidus `resource.json` endpoint if `proxy` is `true`.
 Defaults to `/api/`.
    - `timeout` - Maximum time to wait for the resource, in milliseconds.
 Defaults to 20,000.
    - `optional` - If `true` and the resource cannot be fetched, the template is rendered anyway.
 Defaults to `false`.
 Error conditions:
+     - Invalid URL.
+     - A required `param` is missing.
      - HTTP error, like a network error.
      - Timeout is exceeded.
      - Returned status code is not in the 2xx range.
      - Returned data is not valid JSON.
      - Returned data has a root property named `status` with value `error`.
  - `params` - Object of named values.
 The values will be interpolated into the dynamic resource urls.
   ```javascript
   var params = {